jakobzhao/geog458/weeks/week06/readme.md

 ### 3.2 Loading the GeoJSON data

-Promise mechnism will be adopted to ensure the data is loaded before its use.
+Promise mechnism will be adopted to ensure the data is asynchronously loaded before its use.

 ```js
 // 4.
 Declare three global variables for the wa counties thematic layer, bar chart, and the organized wa data.